 This is particularly important for the product teams.
 Here we like to designate the work we take on with the scope in mind up front.
 We think of a small feature as a 1-weeker or a big feature as a 6-weeker (or anything in between).
 This designation helps us avoid a 1-weeker snowballing into a 4-weeker, just because people keep piling on more scope.
 Work is thus limited by a budget, and the budget focuses our discussion about what’s reasonable and what’s not.
 When a project starts slipping on its budget, the first approach should be to judo the problem and scope hammer the domain – and certainly not make it up by working more hours!
 Most things we work on can fit within six normal weeks or eight summer weeks.

 In between each cycle, we spend two weeks cooling down.
-That’s the time to deal with various backlogs or bug smashes, writing up what we worked on, and figuring out what we should tackle next.
-It’s some times tempting to simply add cooldown onto the end of the cycles, as a way to fit in more work.
+That’s the time to deal with bugs or smaller issues that come up, write up what we worked on, and figure out what we should tackle next.
+It’s sometimes tempting to simply extend the cycles into the cooldown period to fit in more work.
 But the goal is to resist this temptation.
 Yes, sometimes a little spill-over will happen, but it’s helpful to think about the end of the normal cycle as “pencils down”.
 That means that by week 4 of a normal cycle, we should be winding down, getting ready to launch, make sure QA is lined up, and all the other work that happens during and after the launch of new projects.

 It’s hard to keep up on what everyone is doing and what it means, if you just watch the stream of latest activity scrolling along in Basecamp.
 (It’s also a waste of time and source of stress to even try.)
 Instead, we have four chief mechanisms for keeping everyone in the loop about the work that’s going on.